 Hazardous Waste Exclusion Program

-Contractor shall develop, implement, and update (at least annually) as necessary or as required, a HWEP which is submitted and acceptable to the WPWMA and which meets the requirements of CalRecycle, the Local Enforcement Agency, the Regional Water Quality Control Board, and all other public regulatory agencies, boards and bodies with proper jurisdiction and satisfies all applicable local, state and federal laws.
+Contractor shall develop, implement, and update (at least annually) a HWEP which is submitted and acceptable to the WPWMA and which meets the requirements of the Certified Unified Program Agency (CUPA), CalRecycle, the Local Enforcement Agency, the Regional Water Quality Control Board, and all other public regulatory agencies, boards and bodies with proper jurisdiction and satisfies all applicable local, state and federal laws.

 The HWEP shall provide for Contractor's ability and responsibility to inspect, monitor and reject loads which are discovered to contain Hazardous Waste.
 Contractor shall implement the approved HWEP in a diligent, efficient, reasonable and non- discriminatory manner.
 Contractor shall provide receiving and storage areas that are adequately sized, protected from weather, run-on/run-off, theft, damage, unauthorized access, that meets all applicable regulatory requirements and is approved by WPWMA at the Facility, which are discovered through the HWEP (or otherwise) in conjunction with Contractor’s operation of the Facility, prior to their delivery to the Household Hazardous Waste Facilities.
 Contractor shall use its best efforts to maximize the use of storage space available at the Hazardous Waste Facilities, including arranging for more frequent pickups of materials as necessary.
 Contractor shall arrange for the safe and lawful Recycling or disposal of such materials through a properly licensed waste hauler engaged on a subcontract basis.